jamesw98/dnd-bot/README.md

   - `!dnd character volo set image bit.ly/2L2kvgV`
   - `!dnd character volo set gold 100`
   - `!dnd character volo set notes "these are some notes about the character, be sure to encose them in quotes"`
+    - notes will be appended to the end of each other, if you want to clear your notes for a character type:
+    - `!dnd character [name] set notes clear`
 - remove a character from your list: `!dnd character remove [name]`
 - view all characters: `!dnd character list`
 - view valid properties: `!dnd character list properties`